pdepend/pdepend/src/site/rst/documentation/handbook/introduction/parts/introduction.rst

   facts of a given source base.
 * PHP_Depend scales with growing source bases, where human code reviews will fail at some day.
-* PHP_Depend allows you to indentify suspect parts in a software system that should be part of a code review, without looking into the source.
+* PHP_Depend allows you to identify suspect parts in a software system that should be part of a code review, without looking into the source.
 * PHP_Depend also supports some fancy metrics that will become very